 them.
 They’re a silly burden.”
 He shook his head and followed the captain to his table.
 The captain, with the aid of the landlord, placed the king in the chair with his back to

 the wall and Evaughnlynn on his right with Beowyn beside her.
 Roselyn was placed on her uncle’s left and Tamir sat next to her.

 “I think you might be right.”
 The captain moved to his chair and sat down.
-“It’s easy for me, the captain of a ship, none question my authority.
-But my father complains constantly that
+“It’s easy for me as the captain of a ship, none question my authority.
+But my father complains constantly

 king.
 “My father told me that you and he were childhood friends and that you were in Anglia years ago, when he ran our family’s trading station there.”